-Basically, the solar companies use your tax credit as a down-payment for your purchase.
-The problem here is many people misunderstand, they don’t actually get a check from IRS but an offset of taxes owed. so they end up with a higher solar system payment than their power bill was because they didn’t pay the tax credit to the finance company.
-Our recommendation is, do not include your tax credit in your home solar deal.
+The solar companies use your tax credit as a down payment for your purchase.
+The problem here is many people misunderstand, they don’t get a check from IRS but an offset of taxes owed. so they end up with a higher solar system payment than their power bill was because they didn’t pay the tax credit to the finance company.
+Our recommendation is, do not to include your tax credit in your home solar deal.
 The tax credit should be between you and your tax expert.

 Notice They Included The Tax Credit In The Deal!